idg10/reactive/Rx.NET/Documentation/adr/0001-multi-platform-packaging.md

 * There were builds for multiple .NET 4.x frameworks
 * The `AssemblyLoadContext` was unavailable

 The problem with .NET 4.x is that any component built for any .NET 4.x target could also end up loading on a later version of .NET 4.x (e.g., a `net40` component could load on `net462`) and once that happens in some process, that process will no longer be able to load a different file that is nominally the same version of the same component but which targets a newer framework.
-(E.g., once .NET 4.8 has loaded the `net40` build of some component, then it won't be able to go on to load the `net48` version of the same component.)
+(E.g., once .NET 4.8 has loaded the `net40` build of some particular version of some component, then it won't be able to go on to load the `net48` version of the same nominal version of that component.) **Note**: this is only a problem when two plug-ins want the same nominal version of Rx but different targets. .NET Framework is perfectly capable of loading two completely different versions of Rx.
+(If two plug-ins depend on Rx 5.0 and Rx 6.0, then both the 5.0 and 6.0 versions of Rx can be loaded into the same process, the same AppDomain even.
+Assembly binding redirects could force both components onto a newer version, but there's no situation in which loading a plug-in with a dependency on an older version of Rx before loading one with a dependency on a newer version will cause that second plug-in to be unable to load.
+The v2 era problems only arose when both plug-ins wanted the same version of Rx but were targeting different versions of .NET Framework.)

 But if you look at Rx 6.0 (the current version in 2023) we now build only a single .NET Framework target, `net472`.
-So perhaps this problem has gone away, and perhaps we can unwind the decisions that led to the current design.
+It seems that this original problem has gone away, so perhaps we can unwind the decisions that led to the current design.

-A possible fly in the ointment is the `netstandard2.0` component, though.
+A possible fly in the ointment is the `netstandard2.0` component, because that could in principle run in a .NET Framework process.
 We could still end up with that loading first, blocking any attempt to load the `net472` version some time later.
 However, in the plug-ins scenario above, that shouldn't happen.
 The build processes for the individual plug-ins know they are targeting .NET Framework, so they should prefer the `net472` version over the `netstandard2.0` one.
 (If they target an older version such as `net462`, then perhaps they would pick `netstandard2.0` instead.
 But then the current Rx 6.0 design fails in that scenario too.
 So unwinding the earlier design decisions won't make things any worse than they already are.)

-Another consideration it that modern NuGet tooling is better than it was in 2016 when the current design was established.
+Another consideration is that modern NuGet tooling is better than it was in 2016 when the current design was established.
 Alternative solutions might be possible now that would not have worked when Rx 4.0 was introduced.

 When it comes to .NET 6.0 and later, these problems should a non-issue because better plug-in architectures exist thanks to `AssemblyLoadContext`.